agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `removeWatcher`

 Removes `watcher` callback at specific Key.
-Such a cleanup is important, after we have no reason to use the callback anymore.
-For instance after a Component has been unmounted, we should cleanup the callback to avoid memory leaks.
+Such a cleanup is important, after we have no reason to use the watcher callback anymore.
+For instance after a Component has been unmounted to avoid memory leaks.
 ```ts
 MY_STATE.removeWatcher("myKey");
 ```